joannevoshiro/joannevoshiro.github.io/essays/reflectonse.md

 ---
 layout: essay
 type: essay
-title: "The use of AI in Software Engineering"
+title: "What I learned in Software Engineering"
 # All dates must be YYYY-MM-DD format!
 date: 2024-12-19
 published: true